nrwl/cache-dte-bench-2/README.md

 - **Feature change** — a single feature library changes (a typical pull request).

-Two numbers are reported for each. **Verification time** is the wall-clock time a developer waits. **Compute** is the total machine time consumed across every VM or agent, which is what the run actually costs.
+Two numbers are reported for each. **Verification time** is the wall-clock time a developer waits. **Verification compute** is the total machine time consumed across every VM or agent, which is what the run actually costs.

 ## Baseline: remote cache only